X8J/YoloAI-Universal-AimBot/README.md

 # AImware
-This was created purely for education purposes.
-Keep in mind this was not created to bypass any anti-cheats or gain an unfair advantage, no attempt to bypass anticheats was made and some games may detect and ban for the use of this program.
+This project is intended purely for education purposes.
+Keep in mind it is not intended to bypass any anti-cheats or gain an unfair advantage, no attempt to bypass anticheats was made and some games may detect and ban for the use of this program.

 ![alt text](https://github.com/X8J/AImware/blob/main/GUI.png?raw=true)